verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] You are the knife I turn inside myself.
 - [ ] I'm filled with a desire for clarity and meaning within a world and condition that offers neither.
-- [ ] When people agree with me I always feel I must be wrong. - Oscar Wilde Man 2: No, that’s what life is for.
+- [ ] When people agree with me I always feel I must be wrong. - Oscar Wilde
+- [ ] Do you have a personality or are you just bunch of Taylor Swift lyrics glued together.
+Man 2: No, that’s what life is for.
 —The Lift (2000)